-The Objective of The Certificate in Global Social Development Practice (GSDP) is to identify and recruit well qualified candidates who are committed to assume leadership in the development and provision of policies, programs, and practices that address problems in the international social development arena.
+The Objective of The Certificate in Global Social Development Practice (GSDP) is to identify, recruit, and train well qualified candidates who are committed to assume leadership in the development and provision of policies, programs, and practices that address problems in the international social development arena.
 These include careers in international, national, state, and local social welfare and human service agencies and social development organizations; government; international policy, research, and advocacy organizations; and firms and non-profit organizations that engage in global social development initiatives.
 Applications for the GSDP Certificate Program will be considered on an ongoing basis with priority consideration given to earlier applicants.

 Global Social Development Practice Program of Study

-SSA also offers the Global Social Development Practice Program of Study as an elective sequence for master's students interested in understanding social welfare challenges of a globalizing world.
+The Crown Family School also offers the Global Social Development Practice Program of Study as an elective sequence for master's students interested in understanding social welfare challenges of a globalizing world.
 This program provides students with the opportunity to think about social problems, social policy, and social work practice in a comparative cross-national perspective, grounded in scholarship and practice around a set of concrete issues, including work with people affected by global processes (e.g., refugees, immigrants, victims of trauma or disaster or human rights violations), the role of state welfare policies and non-governmental organizations, approaches to community economic and social development, and political organizing and social movements within and across borders.

 Global Health Certificate Program

 The global burden of disease poses a significant barrier to the well-being of people around the world.
 Students today are interested in addressing issues that cross national borders, including global health.
-To address this need, SSA's Graduate Program in Health Administration and Policy (GPHAP), the Center for Global Health, and the Pritzker School of Medicine (PSOM) have collaborated to develop the Global Health Certificate Program.
+To address this need, the Crown Family School's Graduate Program in Health Administration and Policy (GPHAP), the Center for Global Health, and the Pritzker School of Medicine (PSOM) have collaborated to develop the Global Health Certificate Program.
 This program addresses issues in global health from the perspective of a variety of disciplines, including biomedicine, business, law, economics, public policy, social work and socio-cultural studies.

 Please contact Laura Botwinick, Director of GPHAP, with any questions about the Global Health Certificate Program.

-Courses at SSA and throughout the University
+Courses at the Crown Family School and Throughout the University

 Additional courses are available at other units of the University including the Pozen Family Center for Human Rights, The Harris School of Public Policy Studies, The Pritzker School of Medicine, The Law School, and The Booth School of Business.
 Check individual school schedules for courses and times.